 You can improve your CIBIL Score by maintaining a good credit history, which is essential for loan approvals by lenders.
 Follow these 6 steps which will help you better your score:

 5. Can CIBIL delete or change my records?

 CIBIL cannot delete or change records reflecting on your CIR on its own; we simply collect records of individuals provided to us by our members (Banks and financial institutions).
 There are no ‘good’ and ‘bad’ credit or defaulters lists either.

-The CIBIL Score 2.0 is a new, updated version of the Credit Score which has been designed keeping in mind the current trends and changes in the consumer profiles and credit data.
+The CIBIL Score 2.0 is a new, updated version of CIBIL Score which has been designed keeping in mind the current trends and changes in the consumer profiles & credit data.
 Banks are gradually switching to the new version and you may find a difference in the new version when compared to the earlier version (i.e., the score 2.0 may be lower than the earlier version).
-Please note, the score currently available to you is the earlier version.
-However, the difference in the Credit Score does not impact the credit decisioning during the Loan Approval Process as both the versions of the score may have a different score eligibility cut off while processing the loan application.
+Please note, the score displayed on the dashboard is the earlier version.
+However, the difference in the Credit Score does not impact the credit decisioning during the Loan approval process as both the versions of the score may have a different score eligibility cut off while processing the loan application.

-For example, if your Bank earlier used to sanction loans / credit cards to individuals with a credit score of 800 and above it may now lower its score cut-off, if it has switched to the new version.
+For example, if your bank earlier used to sanction loans / credit cards to individuals with a credit score of 800 and above it may now lower its cut-off, if it has switched to the new version.

 |Score & Index||Interpretation (i.e., for whom does this score reflect)|

 |NA or NH||• Individual has no credit history & it has not been reported to us.